wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/04-developing-for-multisite-network.md

 ## Introduction

-WordPress core contains some multisite specific functionality that controls certain aspects of the network, or subsites on the network.
+WordPress core includes a set of functions and hooks that control certain aspects of the network, or individual sites on the network.

-In this lesson, you'll learn about some multisite specific naming conventions to be aware of, and then dive into some useful multisite specific functions and hooks to be aware of.
+In this lesson, you'll learn about multisite specific function naming conventions to be aware of, and then dive into some useful multisite specific functions and hooks you can use.
+Finally, you'll learn about developing for individual sites in a network, as well as were to go for more information about multisite functions and hooks.

 ### Note on naming conventions